neillyt/mkdocs/docs/chef/chef_terms.md

 > Agent that runs locally on the node that is registered with the chef server.

 Convergence:
 > Occurs when chef-client configures the system/node based off information collected from chef-server.
+Convergence happens when tbe client.rb recipe is executed.

 Configuration Drift:
 > Occurs when the node state does not reflect the updated state of policies/configurations on the chef server.